 The only ones who should buy an Android Wear watch at this time are app developers who think their app could benefit users by vibrating their wrists from time to time.
 Regular users or even Android and Google enthusiasts will see very little benefit from wearing an Android Wear watch.

-I’ve not gotten the Android Wear 5.1 update yet.
+I haven’t gotten the Android Wear 5.1 update yet.
 Some or all of the issues mentioned above could have already been fixed and I just don’t know about it.
 The slow update release compared to every other Android Wear manufacturer should be a cause for concern for any prospecting Moto 360 buyer even though we’re only talking weeks.
-Regardless of the new features available to Android Wear 5.1.1, there is not much of a value proposition for using a smart watch at this time.
+Regardless of the new features available to Android Wear 5.1.1, there isn’t much of a value proposition for using a smart watch at this time.